-The College has a state-of-the-art nursing lab and simulation center, which is is used as a practice setting to develop skills that can be transferred to the clinical area.
-The greatest strength of Department of Nursing is the faculty who are highly qualified professionals dedicated to preparing future nurses for the dynamic health care environment.
+The College has a state-of-the-art nursing lab and simulation center, which is used as a practice setting to develop skills that can be transferred to the clinical area.
+The greatest strength of the Department of Nursing is the faculty who are highly qualified professionals dedicated to preparing future nurses for the dynamic health care environment.

 The philosophy of the Department of Nursing is to create an interactive and applied learning experience between faculty, students, and colleagues of other disciplines in partnership with patients in need of nursing and health care.
 Faculty, staff, and students share responsibility for creating a learning environment where mutual respect, accountability, leadership, and self-direction are nurtured.

 Effective learning in nursing occurs when intellectual debate and inquiry are encouraged, and varied learning styles, values, and experiences are acknowledged and respected.